 Pay in Full

-WV Articles of Incorporation Requirements
+Filing the West Virginia Articles of Incorporation

 Your name must include “Corporation,” “Company,” “Incorporated,” “Limited” or an abbreviation for one of these words.
 Tip: Most corporations keep it short and sweet with “Corp” or “Inc.”